Applicant Guidelines

 Mentoring Project Funding Guidelines

-• Maximum student support for summer undergraduate research, scholarly, or creative projects (noncredit) carried out under the supervision of a faculty member will be $3,000 per year for up to 12 weeks.
-Three wage rates have been established for students.
-The first year student and sophomore rate is $8 per hour (375 hours).
-The junior and senior rate is $10 per hour (300 hours) and the rate for post-grad is $12 (250 hours).
+- Maximum student support for summer undergraduate research, scholarly, or creative projects (noncredit) carried out under the supervision of a faculty member will be $3,000 per year for up to 12 weeks.
+Four wage rates have been established for students.
+The first-year student rate is $9.50 per hour (375 hours).
+Sophomore rate is $10 per hour (375 hours).
+The junior rate is $10.50 per hour (300 hours) and the rate for seniors and post-grad is $12 (250 hours).
 7.65% (FICA) must be applied to wage requests for all students who are not taking a summer academic course that confers at least 3 credits.

 The Mentoring Resources Committee will not Fund